 5 Signs that Your Eyes Are Bad

-They’re not vital organs, and many without sight live normal lives.
-However, they’re crucial for those who are used to using them on a regular basis.
+The eyes aren’t actually vital organs.
+In fact, many live perfectly normal lives without the use of their eyes.
+However, for those who are used to using them on a regular basis, they’re essential.

 1. Cloudy eyes